 - Communication and language

 - Personal, social and emotional development

 As children grow and develop, the prime areas will help them to develop skills in 4 specific areas:

 The curriculum is organised so that children learn through a combination of child and adult-directed activities.

 At the end of Reception, the children will be assessed against the 17 Early Learning Goals and their progress will be shared with parents.

-English is taught following the new National Curriculum guidelines (from September 2014)
+English is taught following the National Curriculum guidelines (September 2014)